lostbearlabs/ansible-vars/README.md

 * variables with the same name but different defaults
 * default values specified for the same variable name in multiple places

-ansible-vars is inspired by and borrows code from [ansible-lint][https://github.com/willthames/ansible-lint]
+ansible-vars is inspired by [ansible-lint][https://github.com/willthames/ansible-lint]

 ## Setup